 Don’t be that guy.

 As the TC says, zeroing is a maintenance procedure.
 As such, you should expect to do it periodically.
 The act of zeroing your rifle is aligning these six elements:

-A rifle zero is established when all six of those elements align to put the shot where it’s supposed to be.
+You’ve established a proper rifle zero when all six of those elements align to put the shot where it’s supposed to be.
 Once established, any change to any one of those elements requires another zero.

-Swapping optics is an obvious reason to re-zero, but most people don’t think about the ballistic characteristics of one cartridge to the next.
+Swapping optcs or sights is an obvious reason to re-zero, but most people don’t think about the ballistic characteristics of one cartridge to the next.
 There might not be much at 25 yards, but 77gr SMK performs very differently than 55gr M193 at 500 yards.

 Similarly, there is a difference between a bullet’s performance at sea level and at 8,000 ft elevation.
 That’s a change in the conditions that must be accounted for.

 In short, most people should zero their rifles more often than they actually do.

 - You DO NOT need to set the sights to “mechanical center” prior to establishing an iron sight zero